zammad/zammad-admin-documentation/manage-text-modules.rst

 Text modules can include smart variables like the users name or email address.
 Here you can add new text modules, delete or edit them.

 ..
-Note:: Learn more about :ref:`system_variables` to enhance your text modules.
+Note:: Learn more about :doc:`/system-variables` to enhance your text modules.

 Creating keywords makes it easier to find the right text module.